yael333/yael333.github.io/posts/2023-02-12-pwnablesoftmmu.markdown

 <img src="../img/softmmu/softmmu.png" style="width:20%">

 ## The Challange
-We\'re given two things: a linux kernel object file containing some sort of a driver, and access to a fairly old linux virtual machine loaded with said driver.
+We\'re given two things: a linux kernel object file containing some sort of a driver, and access to a fairly old linux virtual machine loaded with asid driver.
 Before we open the executable for further inspection in IDA, let\'s SSH into the machine and check what it does.

 ```
 ...